- Chart

 Disclaimers:

-The information provided is for informational purposes only and does not constitute financial advice.
-Investors should conduct their own research and consult with a financial advisor before making any investment decisions.
+This information is for illustrative purposes only and not financial advice.
+Performance data, AUM, expense ratios, and market share can change frequently.
+Investors should conduct their own research and consult with a financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.